gsapijaszko/flora_sil/guide/flora_silesiae.md

     17                Malva verticillata L. BF07
     18                Malva verticillata L. CF65

 ### How to participate

+If you wish to add some records, or change existing, please fork the project and use pull request.
 The source files, divided by years, are located in the **source** directory.
 Entries are provided as data.frame structure, like:

 ``` r
 jahres <- data.frame(